Home Page

 can bike to the (nearby) water.

-It does nicely highlight how a 5-metre racing boat emerges from
+It nicely highlights how a 5-metre racing boat emerges from

 a small kit.
-It also shows the beach wheels well, in the
+It also gives a good picture of the beach wheels in

 centreboard slots, in an unusual use.